07 February 2020

 The LiU Student Secondhand project run by student society Navitas has been awarded the LiU Environmental Prize, in the thirteenth year of the competition.
 The group has set up a second-hand system for the reuse of student furniture.

 A delighted project group for LiU Student Secondhand: Eva Vollmer, Anna Björklund, Nora Bastida Agote, Helena Olow and Wilma Svensson.
-Charlotte Perhammar
+Photographer: Charlotte Perhammar

 When students end their courses and move out of their accommodation, the demand for used furniture and other home furnishings is low.
 The demand doesn’t become significant until the start of the next term, when new students arrive and find somewhere to live.